 Hannah Cameron studied Landscape Architecture with Planning at the University of Sheffield, and is Resident Designer at FabLab, a makerspace in London.
 She worked in an architecture office in Shanghai, China for 3 years “where all manner of mad things broke loose".

-Steve Cross is a comedian who specialises in helping clever people to be funny.
+Our host Dr Steve Cross is a comedian who specialises in helping clever people to be funny.
 He's one half of the book-ruining podcast Masterpiece Bookshelf and the founder of Bright Club and Science Showoff.
 He has previously failed in careers in science, museum curation and university administration.

 Limited Premium tickets available!
 Includes a free copy of A Magazine for Architecture - the exclusive RIBA Friends of Architecture magazine - and a reserved seat.